 The final step in seasoning and curing cast iron is to leave it cool before storing it away.
 You can simply turn off the oven after baking, then leave it in the oven to cool down naturally (until it's cool enough to handle).

 Now you can put it away.
-Avoid storing cast iron in any cupboard that is exposed to high levels of moisture; for example, a cupboard above your stove may be a bad choice due to the regular steam from cooking.
+Avoid storing cast iron in any cupboard exposed to high moisture levels; for example, a cupboard above your stove may be a bad choice due to the regular steam from cooking.

 For the above bonding process to work properly, you'll need to heat the cast iron pan or skillet to the smoke point of the oil you're using.
 Oils with low smoke points are not the best oil for cast iron seasoning.
 They don't bond as well, and it's easy to overheat them, resulting in a burned taste clinging to the pan.

-While lard or other animal fats may have a relatively high smoke point, we don't recommend using them as over long periods of storage; they can turn rancid.
+While lard or other animal fats may have a relatively high smoke point, we don't recommend using them for long periods of storage; they can turn rancid.